 4. Review the latest edition of PMBOK Guide and self-study books published by other reputable training organizations.

-5. Practice Mock Tests to get ready for exam
+5. Practice Mock Tests to get ready for the exam

 Mock Tests are often a very good indicator of your readiness to take the exam.
 They are very useful to identify the gaps in your project management knowledge.
 After taking a test you can review the results and focus on areas that you need to improve on.

-Taking full length mock tests is important for another reason - it is not easy to sit at a place for four hours at a stretch with complete focus on answering questions.
+Taking full-length mock tests is important for another reason – it is not easy to sit at a place for four hours at a stretch with a complete focus on answering questions.
 It is a physically daunting and mentally straining experience.
 However, it is required to get to your PMP certification.
 You better get used to it before it is too late.